 Angels of Death is the most recent title on this list, having just come out last year.
 It was based off a Steam game and it certainly retains a lot of its video game-like qualities.
+It reminds us of some of the gry hazardowe za darmo automaty (Gambling games you can play for free.)
 The story takes place in a large, multi level building, where 13 year old Rachel “Ray” Gardner finds herself, with no memory of how she got there.
 She is in what appears to be a hospital, until she takes an elevator one level lower to find herself on what appears to be an empty city street.
 This is where she meets Zack, a crazed serial killer who chases her back to the elevator.
 The series plays out like a survival video game, and each floor of the building has a master and various traps that they control.
 The animation is stunning, the characters are compelling, and the story will keep you on the edge of your seat.

 Oh.
 My.
 God.
 THIS SERIES!
 Why is no one watching this series?!
 Shigofumi is about Fumika a girl who delivers letters from the dead, called shigofumi, to the living.
 It’s kind of like Hell Girl in the way that you get a different story with every episode, about a different dead character, but there’s also an over arching story about Fumika and her origins.
 The story is incredibly deep and beautiful and covers human relationships, grief, abuse, and many other complex issues.
 Bring tissues for this one, because it is most definitely a feels trip.